Hilaire Belloc and G. K. Chesterton: Meeting

-Belloc and Chesterton first became acquainted with each other in early April 1900; Belloc was twenty-nine and Chesterton was nearly twenty-six.
-They both attended a political meeting at the art studio of Archie MacGregor (Note: Some sources spell the name with a lower-case "g".) in Bedford Park.
-The meeting was called as a protest by the opponents of the newly-declared Boer War in modern-day South Africa, and both Belloc and Chesterton were radically pro-Boer in the conflict.
+Belloc and Chesterton first became acquainted with each other in early April 1900.
+Belloc was twenty-nine and Chesterton was nearly twenty-six.
+They both attended a political meeting at the art studio of Archie MacGregor in Bedford Park.
+The meeting was called as a protest by the opponents of the newly-declared Boer War in modern-day South Africa; Belloc and Chesterton were radically pro-Boer in the conflict.
 Both had been writers and important public figures for The Speaker, a liberal anti-imperialist periodical.
 Belloc was a friend of MacGregor's and had been invited to give a speech at the event; Chesterton wrote to his fiancée Frances Blogg about Belloc's speech in glowing terms.
-The two differed from their pro-Boer peers by believing the Boers were justified in their fight and that British forces should not be used to benefit the financial interests of foreigners, a stark contrast to the typical pacifist supporters; Chesterton later recounted that the pair were "pro-Boers who hated other pro-Boers".
+The two differed from their pro-Boer peers by believing the Boers were justified in their fight and that British forces should not be used to benefit the financial interests of foreigners, a stark contrast to the typical supporters who objected on pacifist grounds; Chesterton later recounted that the pair were "pro-Boers who hated other pro-Boers".

 Chesterton then wrote to a mutual friend of his and Belloc's, hoping to arrange a more intimate meeting.
 The time of the meeting and identity of the mutual friend has been the matter of some debate; even Chesterton himself gave two conflicting accounts of the first meeting.
-Most biographies surmise that it was Lucian Oldershaw – a childhood friend, and shortly thereafter brother-in-law, of Chesterton's (Note: Oldershaw later became Chesterton's brother-in-law; he married Chesterton's wife's sister, Ethel Blogg, in 1902.) – and that the two met in 1900, probably later in the year.
+Most biographies surmise that it was Lucian Oldershaw – a childhood friend, and shortly thereafter brother-in-law, of Chesterton's (Note: Oldershaw married Chesterton's wife's sister, Ethel Blogg, in 1902.) – and that the two met in 1900, probably later in the year.
 Others have suggested it may have been E. C. Bentley.
 F. Y. Eccles also claimed credit for the introduction, though Oldershaw claimed that Eccles tried to keep Belloc from reading Chesterton's work because he believed Chesterton had the handwriting of a Jew.
 Maisie Ward, however, warns her reader against taking Oldershaw's account at face value, describing him as having "the accuracy of a hero-worshipper".
-By contrast, the English biographer A. N. Wilson writes that all three were present.
+By contrast, the English biographer A. N. Wilson states that all three were present.

 Even when the year is agreed upon, when in 1900 is also somewhat debated.
-Belloc's account in a 1939 publication puts their meeting "at the end of 1900", but "soon after" a rendezvous with some companions from Oxford in the summer of 1899.
+Belloc's 1939 account puts their meeting "at the end of 1900", but "soon after" a rendezvous with some companions from Oxford in the summer of 1899.
 The British-American biographer Joseph Pearce argues for "very early" in the year, perhaps even before the MacGregor event.
 Wilson and Ian Ker disagree, basing their estimates on Chesterton's description of Belloc's attire – namely his broad-brimmed straw hat – as some indication; Wilson argues for "perhaps" May, while Ker suggests sometime in the summer.